 login.hpc.cam.ac.uk is an alias for

-All CSD3 nodes run the same O/S (Scientific Linux 7, which is a rebuild of Red Hat Enterprise Linux 7) and have the same access to filesystems.
-The three clusters differ however in their CPU types, and in the support libraries corresponding to their different interconnects (Mellanox Infiniband in the case of Wilkes2-GPU, and Intel Omni-Path for the others).
-Therefore it is recommended to develop code on the matching type of login node, and certainly to recompile applications that were previously run on other clusters (such as Darwin).
+All CSD3 nodes run either a rebuild of Red Hat Enterprise Linux 7 (RHEL7) or a rebuild of Red Hat Enterprise Linux 8 (RHEL8) and have the same access to filesystems.
+The nodes vary however in the generation of their CPUs.
+Therefore it is recommended to develop code on the closest matching type of login node, according to the choices suggested above, and certainly to recompile applications that were previously run on a different version of RHEL.